Who owns Tissot watches?

-Some individuals might ask themselves, is adorning a watch really worth it with the existence of technology?
+Some individuals might ask themselves, is buying a watch really worth it with the existence of technology?
 Everyone has at least one (or more) mobile phones to tell them the time, not to mention their computer, tablets, or any other gadgets that they carry around these days.
-But with Tissot, everyone will be transformed to be a true believer of wearing a Tissot watch.
-Founded in 1853 by Charles-Emile Tissot, this brand has been pioneering artisanship and innovation in the watch making industry, keeping true to their signature, ‘Innovators by Tradition’.
+But with Tissot, everyone will be transformed to be a true believer of wearing a watch.
+Founded in 1853 by Charles-Emile Tissot, this brand has been pioneering artisan and innovation in the watch-making industry, keeping true to their signature, ‘Innovators by Tradition’.

-In 1853, the Swiss watch brand has designed the dual-time-zone pocket watches.
-Following the Great Depression in 1930, Charles and Paul Tissot made a sales and manufacturing agreement with the Brandt brothers, the founders of Omega in Bienne.
-Both watch brands then formed the Société Suisse pour l’Industrie Horlogère (SSIH) holding and to make that particular year even more special, Tissot became the first to create an anti-magnetic watch.
+In 1853, the Swiss watch brand designed the dual-time-zone pocket watches.
+Following the Great Depression in 1930, Charles and Paul Tissot made a Sales and Manufacturing agreement with the Brandt brothers, the founders of Omega in Bienne.
+Both watch brands then formed the Société Suisse pour l’Industrie Horlogère (SSIH) holding and in that same year, Tissot also created the first anti-magnetic watch.

-An innovative new product, the Tissot IDEA known as Astrolon was born in 1971, which is also the world's first watch with a plastic mechanical movement and case!
-The Astrolon then inspired the Swatch watch that is now a signature piece for its plastic frame.
+An innovative new product, Tissot’s idea known as Astrolon was born in 1971, which is also the world's first watch with a plastic mechanical movement and case!
+The Astrolon will then inspire the Swatch watch that is now signature for its plastic frame.
 Moving on to the late ‘80s, Tissot continued to inspire in the watch design community by making conceptual watches out of wood, mother of pearl and granite.

-Tissot holding on to its core values of performance, precision and setting new standards has been selected to be the official timekeeper and partner of many prestigious international events.
-Events include FIBA, AFL, MotoGP™, FIM Superbike and the World Championships of cycling, fencing and ice hockey, which requires absolute accuracy, supreme precision and professional expertise.
 Tissot is the only Official Timekeeping partner of these sports as timing, scoring and statistics in these modern sports are not simply a matter of counting down seconds and tallying positions but require thorough analysis and statistics.
-Tissot’s role is essential for fans, coaches, athletes, commentators and media alike to ensure transparency and justice in the ever-competitive sport industry.
-The brand was also the main sponsor for Formula 1 teams Sauber, Lotus and Renault!
+Tissot’s role is essential for fans, coaches, athletes, commentators and media alike to ensure transparency and justice in the ever-competitive sports industry.
+The brand was also the main sponsor for Formula 1 teams; Sauber, Lotus and Renault!

 The Tissot T-Touch, featuring thermometers, barometers, and touch-sensitive compasses, was spotted on the big screens of Hollywood.
 With spy-like features, it was the perfect match for movies like Lara Croft Tomb Raider: The Cradle of Life and "Mr. & Mrs. Smith."
 Angelina Jolie graced both the scenes and set with the Tissot ladies version of T-Touch.
 The T-Touch series is also one of the first functional touch-screen watches in the market at that time.